 Google and Apple will also be required to offer Japanese users the option to choose payment systems within apps.

-Apple's current 'commission' payment can be as high as 30% and clearly causes damage to users as well as independent developers.
+Apple's current 'commission' payment rate can be as high as 30% and clearly causes damage to users as well as independent developers.

 Despite allowing installation of apps on Android devices from third-party sources, Google has not been flexible when it comes to payments.